toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Auto Adjust Split Transactions
 When entering split transactions, each additional split will be auto-filled with the current remaining amount.

+## Automatically Mark Transaction as Cleared
+Automatically mark transaction as cleared when you enter it manually.

 ## Change Behaviour of Enter Key When Adding Transactions
 When you press enter while adding transactions, the default behaviour is 'Save and add another'.
 This option changes it to just 'Save'.